mohmeez/RaspberryPi_Traffic_Signs_Detection/README.md

       Alternatively, you can transfer the weights using a USB drive.

-  2. Run Inference on test images locally:
+  2. Run Inference on live feed from your webam connected to the raspberry pi:

         Load the transferred best.pt weights in your YOLO environment on the Raspberry Pi.
         Set up a webcam and run inference on the live video feed to detect traffic signs in real-time.